-Bruce M. Ramer was reappointed to the CPB Board of Directors by President Barack Obama and confirmed by the Senate in August 2013.
-Mr. Ramer was previously appointed for his first term by President George W. Bush.
-He served as board chair from 2010 to 2012, and as vice chair from September 2016 to October 2018.
-He was elected board chair in October 2018.
+Bruce M. Ramer was reappointed to the CPB Board of Directors by President Donald Trump and confirmed by the Senate in March 2019.
+Mr. Ramer was previously appointed by Presidents Barack Obama and George W. Bush.
+He was vice chair of the CPB Board from 2016 to 2018 and in October 2018 was elected as chair, a position he also held from 2010 to 2012.

-He is an attorney and partner at Gang, Tyre, Ramer & Brown, a firm specializing in entertainment and media matters.
+He is an attorney and partner at Gang, Tyre, Ramer, Brown and Passman, a firm specializing in entertainment and media matters.

 Mr. Ramer has been active in public television since joining the board of KCET in Los Angeles in 1992.
 He served as chair from 2001 to 2003.